 Customize the ball to make it bounce off all four “walls”

 What if we wanted to see our ball bouncing off all possible ends of the canvas?
 Luckily, Scratch offers an easy solution for that, so all there’s left to do is apply logic.
 For example, Scratch already has a block that we can use to make it bounce.
 It is even spelt out for us “if on edge, bounce”.
-So think no further and use it right away.

 Customize the ball to make it bounce off another Sprite

-Let’s bring out Nano – a dummy sprite without any function—to use as a stepping stone (or in our case, “bouncing stone”).
-But first, keep in mind that we would need to use some sort of a condition in order to make that happen.
+Now we have a sprite, but keep in mind that we would need to use some sort of a condition in order to make anything new happen.
 Let’s put it in words before we tackle the blocks: “If our ball collides with Nano, then do what?”.
 How about changing the path to the exact opposite direction from the Ball/Sprite collision?
 Hence the saying “A 180-degree change”:

 Use another Sprite, such as Paddle, to control the bounce